Access4all/adg/pages/knowledge/desktop-screen-readers/browse-focus-modes/README.md

 - When the screen reader's cursor is on an editable element, it allows to switch to focus mode using the `Enter` key.
     - When focus mode is active, a "beep" sound is played.
-    - By pressing `Esc`, focus mode can be left (announced by a different sound) and browse mode is active again.
+    - By pressing `Esc`, focus mode can be left (announced by a different "beep" sound) and browse mode is active again.
+    - Notice: JAWS behaves a little different in this respect because of its "Auto Forms Mode", see below for more details.
 - If you use the `Tab` key to jump from focusable element to focusable element, focus mode is activated automatically when appropriate:
     - For elements allowing only basic interaction (for example links, buttons, and checkboxes), focus mode isn't activated.
         - Basic interaction means that only the `Enter` or `Space` key triggers some interaction.